Security and Authentication

 Header.
 This method extracts the UserID from the designated HTTP header.
 The web server is responsible for setting the header.

 Question.
 The ID is passed as a field in the questionnaire's form.
-The default option, "Use a generic field", assigns random, encrypted ID numbers using to the questionnaires using a hidden field in the form.
+The default option, "Use a generic field", assigns random, encrypted ID numbers to the questionnaires using a hidden field in the form.

 The question is usually created as a ViewsFlash question of type hidden.